Censorship of the Bible: Singapore

 In February 1995, Singapore police seized Bibles during a raid and arrested 69 Jehovah's Witnesses, many of whom went to prison.
 In March 1995, 74-year-old Yu Nguk Ding was arrested for carrying two "undesirable publications", one of them a Bible printed by the Watch Tower Society.

 21st century

 Islamic states

-In many Muslim states, such as Afghanistan, Brunei, Saudi Arabia, Iran, Oman and Yemen, access to the bible, especially in the official language of a nation, can result in punishment.
+In many Muslim states, such as Afghanistan, Brunei, Saudi Arabia, and Yemen, access to the Bible, especially in the official language of the nation, can result in punishment.
 Distributing Bibles with the intent to convert Muslims to Christianity is illegal in many of these nations.

 Saudi Arabia

 In Saudi Arabia, proselytizing by non-Muslims, including the distribution of non-Muslim religious materials such as Bibles, is illegal.
-Under Saudi law conversion by a Muslim to another religion is considered apostasy, a crime punishable by death.
+Under Saudi law, conversion by a Muslim to another religion is considered apostasy, a crime punishable by death.